 For Kimmel and his dad, their annual fishing trip to the North was about just that – the trip.
 “We used to drive with our boat up there from El Paso,” he says.
 “We’d fish around Yellowknife for a week or so and then fly in to Point Lake.”

 That’s a four-day, nearly 4,500-kilometre journey – but it was always worth it.
-Kimmel’s father passed away a few years back, but, partly in his dad’s honour, he’s continued the pilgrimage each year to Point Lake.
+Kimmel’s father recently passed away, but partly in his dad’s honour he’s continued the pilgrimage each year to Point Lake.

 Some traditions are just too good to let go, he says – so he’ll be packing up his truck and heading North again in July.